VMReyes/HackMIT17/README.md

-# victorreyes
+# tipsy TIM
-My personal website.
+HackMIT 2017 project

-This website can only be run on Google's App Engine.
+Aimed at reducing binge drinking on college campuses by providing a discreet and easy way to count drinks.
-It can run on regular HTML if it is reverted back from the commmit that fixed App Engine.
+App focused on usability even if the user is inebriated.